 - Moves forwards towards the ball; or

-- Was in front of a team-mate who kicked the ball and fails to retire immediately to an imaginary line across the field 10 metres on that player’s side from where the ball is caught or lands, even if it hits a goal post or crossbar first.
+- Was in front of a team-mate who kicked the ball and fails to retire immediately behind an onside team-mate or an imaginary line across the field 10 metres on that player’s side from where the ball is caught or lands, even if it hits a goal post or crossbar first.
 If this involves more than one player, then the player closest to where the ball lands or is caught is the one penalised.
 This is known as the 10-metre law and still applies if the ball touches or is played by an opponent but not when the kick is charged down.

 Sanction: The non-offending team can choose either: